Rupert28/WeatherFlow/README.txt

 = How do I customize the weather display? =

-You can customize the appearance of the weather display by modifying the plugin's CSS.
-The default styles can be found in the `weatherflow.css` file.
+You can customize the appearance of the weather display by changing the settings in the WeatherFlow admin settings page.
+There are limited customisation options for now but more are coming!

 = What locations does WeatherFlow support? =

 WeatherFlow supports any location available through the OpenWeatherMap API.
 You can use geographic coordinates to retrieve the weather information.

+== Screenshots ==

+1. WeatherFlow widget.
+2. WeatherFlow settings page.

 == Changelog ==

 = 1.1.0 =
+* First release on the WP Plugin Directory!
 * Added options for choosing what data is displayed on the plugin.
 * Added settings link to WP Plugins page.
 * Added options for changing colours of the plugin.
 * Moved admin settings to a seperate file.
+* Tweaked responsiveness

 = 1.0.1 =
 * Stripped Owl Carousel JS for WP plugin directory acceptance criteria.